santiagobusta/QO-Simulations/README.md

 # QO-Simulations
- Simulations in Quantum Opitcs and Information
+ Simulations in Quantum Optics and Information
+ Also things that may be useful in a quantum optics lab